Rumpunzel/rpg-thingy/rules/gear.md

 Gear assets also list the specific resource required to both craft and improve them.
 Some gear asset list an additional resource as required when crafting it.
 Either of the listed resources may be used to create or improve the asset.
 In addition, if an additional resource is listed, it increases the number of resources required for any Craft tests by **1,** though this does not increase the crafting test's difficulty.
 This also increases the difficulty of tests to buy and sell the gear asset.

+Rarely, gear assets require another masterpiece quality gear asset to be created.
+The difficulty for the test to create the new asset is the required asset's masterpiece rating, which is lost in the process (on either success or failure).
+If the test was successful, the desired gear asset is created and rating for the newly created asset is the required asset's masterpiece rating.
-Very few gear assets require another gear asset of at least masterpiece quality to be created.
-The masterpiece assets consumed by the process; the corresponding rating for the new asset is the rating of the consumed asset's masterpiece trait.
-After being created, the asset can be repaired like any other asset.
+After being created, the asset can be improved like any other asset.

 # Influence Gear